A Brief Message for the Christians Among You

 - "What makes you think you have the right to disturb me with this nonsense?"

 - "How dare you invade my privacy with this crap!"

 - "How would you like it if I came to your home and tried to sell you on my beliefs?"

 - "Does this sort of idiocy actually work on anybody?"

 We now return to our regularly scheduled programming.
 If you are an atheist and want to end proselytizing at your door, I've learned a couple of things that may help.
 The first thing I tried was putting up a "no soliciting" near my driveway, just large enough that it could be seen from the street.
 This has helped to deter some evangelicals from parking in my driveway and throwing pamphlets on the ground (yes, this was quite a problem).
 This sign also helped reduce those trying to sell goods and services door-to-door.
 Unfortunately, it was not terribly effective in reducing door-to-door proselytizing.

 I added one of these anti-proselytizing symbols in the window next to my front door, and it has helped tremendously.
 I still get pamphlet litter dropped all over my porch and the occasional knocker, but nothing like before.
 I ordered mine here, and I must say it has been well worthwhile.
 Amazon.com sells one that might blend in a little better too.
-If you want to see a dramatic reduction in the number of evangelicals knocking on your door, this should do it.
+If you want to see a dramatic reduction in the number of evangelical Christians knocking on your door, this might be worth a try.